Delivering Significant Reductions in CO₂ Emissions

 OPEX helped a customer to reduce CO₂ emissions on a UKCS asset.
 Here’s how we did it.

-Our customer had deployed X-PAS™ services across a number of systems on their asset with a focus on improving system reliability and reducing system shutdowns.
+Our customer had deployed X-PAS™ across a number of systems on their asset with a focus on improving system reliability and reducing system shutdowns.

 As part of the core service, and by undertaking a more in-depth analysis of the same data sources, there are often system performance improvement opportunities to be realised in the form of energy efficiency and carbon emissions.